ContractAutomataProject/CARE_Example/README.md

-# OrchestrationEngineExample
+# Contract Automata Runtime Engine Usage Example
-An example using the Orchestration Engine of Contract Automata
+An example using the Runtime Engine of Contract Automata